defipy-devs/defipy-docs/.ipynb_checkpoints/README-checkpoint.rst

 DeFiPy: DeFi Analytics with Python
 ===============================================

-Welcome to the worlds first DeFi Analytics Python package with all major protocols intergrated into one!
+Welcome to the worlds first DeFi Analytics Python package with all major protocols integrated into one!
 Implement your analytics in one package with `DeFiPy <https://github.com/icmoore/defipy>`_.
 Since DeFiPy is built with a modular design in mind, your can also silo your analytics by protocol using:

 * `UniswapPy <https://github.com/icmoore/uniswappy>`_
 * `BalancerPy <https://github.com/icmoore/balancerpy>`_